fxlin/p3-tee/README.md

 # FOR INSTRUCTORS: HOW TO PREPARE CODE FOR STUDENTS
 ------------------------------------
-*Jan 2024 updated: no longer a tarball, but shared with /cs4414-shared/ with symlinks*
+*Jan 2024 updated: we no longer distribute a big tarball code to students (and ask them to compile from scratch); instead, we put code under the server's /cs4414-shared/ (precompiled as much as possible), to which the student's code contains symlinks to.
+See below*

-Put optee-qemuv8/ under here, or as a symlink (too large to include in git repo)
+Clone this repository.
+Then put optee-qemuv8/ under its root dir (or as a symlink).
+Note that optee-qemuv8 is not included in this repository (too big).

 * Update qemu_v8.mk, which contains things like ``make cleaner``